SoulSong/springcloud-kubernetes-sample/README.md

 # Introduction
-Builds on [springboot-kubernetes-sample](https://github.com/SoulSong/springboot-kubernetes-sample) project, integrate `spring-cloud-feign` with `spring-cloud-ribbon` to config `ribbon.listOfServers` for feign without discovery.
+Builds on [springboot-kubernetes-sample](https://github.com/SoulSong/springboot-kubernetes-sample) project, integrate `spring-cloud-feign` with `spring-cloud-ribbon` to config `ribbon.listOfServers` for feign-clients without discovery.

 ##Add feature list:
+* spring-cloud-openfeign
 * spring-cloud-ribbon
-* spring-cloud-feign
 * okHttp3
 * swagger
+* spring-cloud-gateway
-* custom header for api-version
+* Custom header for api-version
-* add FeignHeaderInterceptor for throughing http-headers into the downstream service
+* Add FeignHeaderInterceptor for throughing http-headers into the downstream service
+* Aggregate all services' swagger config into gateway-service

 # How To Build & Deploy
 ```bash